KarstenSiebert/Push2Ride/README.md

 # Push2Ride
 Send push messages from your home devices or anywhere else to your mobile Ride app

-Ride (https://play.google.com/store/apps/details?id=com.nedeos.ride) is a mobile background app, waiting to send notifications, which have been pushed from your home devices or anywhere else.
-The provided examples are based on PHP and allow you to send messages directly to your mobile device, to send geofencing messages with enabled triggers for Ride, or local broadcast messages (The latter ones require special activation).
+Ride (https://play.google.com/store/apps/details?id=com.nedeos.ride) is a mobile app, capable to receive messages, which have been pushed from your home devices, servers or any other device.
+The provided code samples are based on PHP and allow you to send messages to your mobile device, which has Ride installed.
+The samples also include code to send messages with geo-location triggers.
+Users with Ride installed receive your messages once they enter specific areas.
+A broadcast sample shows how to send local broadcast messages (The latter two solutions require special activation - contact me at info@siehog.com).

 (c) 2017 Karsten Siebert.
 The code is free for private and commercial use, use it at your own risk.